Phillyclause89/PandaDasher/README.md

 # PandaDasher
-PandaDasher is a lib of my Pandas dependent Dash functions
+PandaDasher is a lib of my Pandas and Dash dependent Python

 # PandaDasher code in action
 [graph_it running on heroku](https://graph-it-demo-app.herokuapp.com/)